pedroGoffi/Pietra/README.md

 The language syntax is inspired by C-style languages but incorporates additional features like flags for customization, custom memory allocators, and specialized memory management tools.
 Pietra Lang is highly optimized for performance while keeping the syntax clean and expressive.

-Currently, some features are still under development, including LLVM compilation, Windows portation, self-hosting, and floating types.
+Please note that **Pietra Lang is still under construction**.
+While many features are functional, some advanced functionalities are under active development, including LLVM compilation, Windows portation, self-hosting, and floating types.

+---

 ## Key Features